muratk3n/thirdwave/en/README.md

 ---

-Right; bcz of incompressibility, star cannot collapse on itself, a black hole cannot form.
+Yep; bcz of incompressibility, star cannot collapse on itself, a black hole cannot form.
 Years of pondering, books, articles written assuming BH existence were all worthless.
 It all goes to the trash.